 - May not work for heavy-duty jobs

-- Darker fabric might make it too hot for outdoor jobs in warmer climates
+- The darker fabric might make it too hot for outdoor jobs in warmer climates.

 Once again, BSX comes through with a solid welding jacket made for everyday use.
-This one has no open pockets where sparks may land inside and possible smolder.
+This one has no open pockets where sparks may land inside and possibly smoke.

-Breathable cotton keeps you cooler during warmer months, although the dark color may absorb more sunlight and heat during outdoor projects.
-Despite the lightweight fabric, this is a jacket that can last a while when worn properly and in the right conditions with proper care.
+Breathable cotton keeps you more relaxed during warmer months, although the dark color may absorb more sunlight and heat during outdoor projects.
+Despite the lightweight fabric, this jacket can last a while when worn correctly and in the right conditions with proper care.

 This might not work for long days of welding because the cotton fibers aren’t as sturdy as leather.
-However, this is a great choice for ordinary work in the shop.
+However, this is an excellent choice for everyday work in the shop.

 - Lightweight fabric

 - Inside pockets for storage